engteam14/website2/markdowns/Method Selection and Planning.md

-* We considered using other IDEs such as Eclipse for software implementation, however as mentioned previously we chose to use IntelliJ due to team members having previous experience with this IDE
+* We considered using other IDEs such as Eclipse for software implementation, however as mentioned previously we chose to use IntelliJ due to team members having previous experience with this IDE.
 * We also considered game engines other than libGDX in order to enable software development:
     * We considered using Unity, however we were discouraged from this choice by factors such as Unity’s reputation for largely outdated/incomplete documentation and the fact that many useful features are behind a paywall.
     * We also considered using the Unreal game engine, but quickly decided against this as it seemed inappropriate for developing what is a relatively small game and would cause the resulting game to be unnecessarily bloated.